 - 2000 lbs. capacity

-- The chain may contain a lot of grease and it is recommended that you use gloves while lifting the engine.
+- The chain may contain a lot of greases and it is recommended that you use gloves while lifting the engine.

 Who should buy the Torin TR9010?